 Depending on the kind of aanvullende vezekering you’ve chosen, your package will cover:

 - Vision care, including spectacles, contact lenses, and ocular treatments

 - Full dental care for adults over the age of 18, including fillings, check-ups, and surgery

 - Specialist treatments, like intensive psychological help, physiotherapy, and care for audiological issues

 Not only are there different types of insurances, but there are different types of hospitals in the Netherlands.

-These are more specialised than general hospitals and are hospitals that work alongside the major Dutch universities.
+These are more specialised than general hospitals, and are hospitals that work alongside the major Dutch universities.

-Editor’s Note: This article was originally published in February 2019 and was fully updated in October 2020 for your reading pleasure.
+Editor’s Note: This article was originally published in February 2019 and was fully updated in March 2023 for your reading pleasure.